-Preventable if: All property damage claims must be classified under the definitions of "Preventable Accident" or "Minor Preventable Accident" or "Non-Preventable Accident".
+Preventable if: All property damage claims must be classified under the definitions of "Preventable Accident" or "Mon-Preventable Accident".

 SWORN PERSONNEL EMERGENCY RESPONSE

 - 1. Sirens and/or Lights not engaged while responding to an emergency. - 2.
 Driver failed to use due caution while responding to an emergency or is in conflict with the EVOC or Vanessa Kay Free Act.